Agin-DropDisco/Sample-Figment/smart_contracts_core.md

 [Remix](https://remix.ethereum.org), by merging your files and their dependencies in the right order.

-If you are still using Truffle, we recommend you try [Buidler](https://github.com/nomiclabs/buidler), our Ethereum development environment, which is much faster and flexible.

 * Run this in your terminal
 ```bash
 cd contracts